Auckland Island, New Zealand: Best Things to Do – Top Picks

 Authentic Maori Experiences

-For a hands-on experience, consider the “Carve Your Own” package, where you can create pounamu (Greenstone) carvings under the guidance of master carvers6.
+For a hands-on experience, consider the “Carve Your Own” package, where you can create pounamu (Greenstone) carvings under the guidance of master carvers.
 These activities not only teach you about Maori art but also allow you to take home a piece of their heritage.

 Historical Context and Traditions

 Understanding the historical context of Maori traditions enriches your experience.
-The Maori Highlights Tour at the Museum of New Zealand Te Papa Tongarewa focuses on the treasures of the first peoples of the land6.
+The Maori Highlights Tour at the Museum of New Zealand Te Papa Tongarewa focuses on the treasures of the first peoples of the land.
 This one-hour tour is a perfect guide to their history and cultural significance.

-Another must-visit is the Waipoua Forest, home to ancient Kauri trees like Te Matua Ngahere, estimated to be between 2,500 and 3,000 years old6.
+Another must-visit is the Waipoua Forest, home to ancient Kauri trees like Te Matua Ngahere, estimated to be between 2,500 and 3,000 years old.
 These natural wonders are deeply respected in Maori culture and offer a peaceful retreat for reflection.

 Practical Tips for Respectful Engagement